Charles Fisher (actor): Wallack's Theatre

 In 1861 he joined the company of James William Wallack at Wallack's Theatre until 1872.
 In 1863 he played Matthew Leigh in the original run of one of Wallack's most successful plays, Rosedale; or, the Rifle Ball.
 In 1868 he starred in The Lottery of Life as Mordie Solomons.
 In 1870 he played Colonel Crafton in Charles Gayler's Fritz, Our Cousin German in 1870.

 Augustin Daly's company

 In 1872 he joined Augustin Daly's company where he remained until his retirement in 1890 working on Daly's own plays, as well as classics such as Shakespeare.'
 In 1875 he played Matthew Standish in Daly's Pique, the play was popular with audiences and financially successful but critical response varied from "highly laudatory puff pieces to accusations of excessive sentiment and irritating sensationalism".
+He also had success in the 1875 hit play The Big Bonanza.

 It was at this time that in 1876 he married his second wife, the significantly younger Josephine H. Shaw (d.1907), stage name Josephine Boone, from Baltimore, who was a fellow actor in Daly's company.

 His last appearance on stage before retiring was in 1890 at the Lyceum Theatre in London as Adam in As You Like It.